Jurong East: Household

-As of 2024, there were 66,030 people living in HDB flats, representing 90.5% of the population.
-This is significantly higher than the national proportion of HDB dwellers (75.8%), reflecting a greater prevalence of public housing in the area.
+As of 2026, the percentage of residents in Jurong East residing in HDB flats (90.5%) is significantly higher than the national proportion of HDB dwellers (75.5%), reflecting a greater prevalence of public housing in the area.

-Among the population, 24,340 residents, or 33.4% of the population, live in 5-Room and Executive Flats, making it the most common type of dwelling.
-6,160 residents (8.44%) live in condominiums and other apartments.
+Among the population, 23,970 residents, or 33.2% of the population, live in 5-Room and Executive Flats, making it the most common type of dwelling.
 No residents reside in landed properties.

 The average household size in Jurong East is 3.09 as of 2020.
 Among the 27,213 households in Jurong East, the most common household size is two persons, representing 24.4% of total households.

 Jurong East has a home ownership rate of 90.1% as of 2020.
 This is higher than the national home ownership rate of 87.9%, reflecting a greater prevalence of homeowners in Jurong East.